Select Committee on Statutory Instruments

 The Select Committee on Statutory Instruments is a select committee of the House of Commons in the Parliament of the United Kingdom.
 The remit of the committee is to scrutinise statutory instruments made in exercise of powers granted by Act of Parliament where the instrument has been laid before the House of Commons only.
 The committee's responsibilities are those the Joint Committee on Statutory Instruments has with respect to instruments laid before both Houses, and its members are the Commons members of the joint committee.

 Membership

+2024–present Parliament

+Membership of the committee is as follows:

+Changes since 2024

+2021−2023 Parliament

+As of January 2023, the members of the committee are as follows:

+2019−2021 Parliament

-As of May 2021, the members of the committee are as follows:
+As of May 2021, the members of the committee were as follows: